crkcampaign/cameraready/README.md

 cameraready
 ===========

-Landing page for a new queer barbershop in NYC.
+Landing page for an online campaign to raise funds for a new queer barbershop in NYC.

 &copy; 2014 Harlan Kellaway.
 All rights reserved.